Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Evaluation

 \subsection{Performance on 3D Tori}

-Figure~\ref{fig:16x16x16} evaluates performance on three-dimensional torus networks.
-Consistent with the theoretical bounds in Sec.~\ref{sec:multitori}, the transmission delays of all bandwidth-optimal algorithms are all approaching the optimum.
+Figure~\ref{fig:16x16x16} shows that, consistent with the theoretical bounds in Section~\ref{sec:multitori}, the transmission delays of all bandwidth-optimal algorithms approach the optimum.
 Thus, improvements in link and per step latency become the dominant factor.

-On a $16\times16\times16$ torus, \name outperforms all existing approaches across the entire message size spectrum up to 128\,MiB, achieving a $5$-$15\%$ reduction in completion time.
-In multidimensional networks, most data is transmitted under near-optimal conditions, so algorithms that minimize per-step latency and shortcut the ring by connecting peers at minimal distance perform best. \name exploits both directions of each dimension to minimize communication distance and jointly reduces data to complete in $\log_3 n$ steps.
+On a $16\times16\times16$ torus, \textsc{Trivance} outperforms all existing approaches across the entire AllReduce size spectrum up to 128\,MiB, achieving an up to $20\%$ reduction in completion time.
+In multidimensional networks, most data is transmitted under near-optimal conditions, so algorithms that minimize per step latency and shortcut the ring by connecting peers at minimal distance perform best. \textsc{Trivance} exploits both directions of each dimension to minimize communication distance and jointly reduces data to complete in $\log_3 n$ steps.
 Even at 128\,MiB, it reduces the total completion time by $8\%$ compared to the second best algorithm, Swing.
 We expect this trend to persist for 4D torus networks.